outscale/simugreen/README.md

 The numeric first-level keys are task ids.
 They must be unique within a file.
 - "type" is a command type.
-- "arguments" can be unique for every commmand type
+- "arguments" can be unique for every command type

 Every command is processed by its function in the app1 (see /app1/src/app1.py).

-The output for all commands is string.
+The output for all commands is a string.
 The outputs are saved in the output file.
-Output file has the same name as the input one, but with .txt extention.
+The output file has the same name as the input one, but with .txt extension.
 Ex: a234.json -> a234.txt.
-Every line starts with command id, than one space as separator followed by command output.
+Every line starts with command id, then one space as separator followed by command output.
 Commands in the output file can be in any order.

-Example of output file:
+Example of an output file:

 ```
 1 Hello_world